Crazy-Crew/CrazyDocs/README.md

 * Make a pull request once it looks right.

 ## Requirements
-* You must know TypeScript and React
+* You must know TypeScript and React if you plan to add things outside of `md` files.